euler-xyz/euler-price-oracle/README.md

 Bid/ask prices are inherently safer to use in lending markets as they can accurately reflect instantaneous price spreads.
 While few oracles support bid/ask prices currently, we anticipate their wider adoption in DeFi as on-chain liquidity matures.

-Importantly `getQuotes` allows for custom pricing strategies to be built under the `IPriceOracle` interface.
-Examples include:
+Importantly `getQuotes` allows for custom pricing strategies to be built under the `IPriceOracle` interface:
  - Querying two oracles and returning the lower and higher prices.
  - Reporting two prices from a single source e.g. a TWAP and a [median.](https://github.com/euler-xyz/median-oracle)
  - Applying a synthetic spread or a volatility-dependent confidence interval around a mid-price.